Welcome to the home of NEMA MW 1000,

 About NEMA MW 1000

-Body consists of magnet wire participants including wire manufacturers, end users, and other general interest stakeholders.
+Consensus Body consists of magnet wire stakeholders including wire manufacturers, end users, and other general interest parties.

 Join the NEMA MW 1000 Consensus Body.
 It’s free!
 Inquire here.